pbenavides91/InteractiveReproduciblePresentations/README.md

 In this project, I develop an HTML Presentation using **R Markdown** that features a plot created with **Plotly**.

-View a published version of the created product at https://alkashef.github.io/interactiveReproduciblePresentations/

 Keywords: `rmarkdown`, `plotly`, `exponential smoothing`, `moving average`, `reproducible`, `data products`, `R`

 ## Project Files ##